jdhitsolutions/PSPodcast/README.md

 ## Module Import

-In order to improve performance of module commands, when the module is imported, the RSS feed XML file will be downloaded and saved to the TEMP folder.
+In order to improve performance of module commands, when the module is imported, the RSS feed XML file, `feed.xml`, will be downloaded and saved to the %TEMP% folder.
 When you run `Get-PSPodcast`, the function will use this file instead of downloading the XML file again.
 However, if the file has not been found or is older than 24 hours, the XML file will be downloaded again.
 You can force the XML file to be downloaded again by running:

 ```powershell
 Get-PSPodcast -Force